dialpad/dialtone/apps/dialtone-documentation/docs/design/space/index.md

 ## Tokens

 Here are some frequently used tokens, don't use values outside the recommended range for specific types of spacing.
-For a complete list, visit the[Spacing Tokens](/tokens/index.md#space) section.
+For a complete list, visit the [Spacing Tokens](/tokens/index.md#space) section.

 <token-table category="space" :tokenList="true" :tokens="tokens" theme="light" />